Absorbing the Hellish World of Science Man

 PZ: The new album is also accompanied by a video project you worked on with your partner Lindsay Tripp, who also plays in Spit Kink.
 Take me through the origins of this and what's the concept behind the videos?
 Also, what video was your favorite to make and why?

 JT: Around March 2021, we didn't know if touring or regular shows would be happening anytime soon.
 The songs were ready but records take a fucking year to press.
 It felt like we had time to do something bigger.
 I wanted to learn how to film and edit my own videos.
 I basically turned to Lindz and was like "I have these ideas.
 What do you think?"
 We got to work.
-I'm heavily influenced by sci-fi and horror movies/tv/books, any weird surreal stuff.
+I'm heavily influenced by sci-fi, horror, and any weird surreal stuff.
 I keep mentioning the green screened dream sequences in Ken Russel movies, like Altered States or Lair of the White Worm.
 He never used the effect to make something pass as REAL.
 It's not like some Marvel movie special effect with someone flying or whatever.
 That shit never looks cool to me.
 So we just decided to follow that suit.
 Surreal wacky batshit style.
 Plus we had no money or training to do that other crap anyways.
 We made it a rule to not have any distinguishable time or date for these.
 We kept saying: dystopian future, post-apocalypse from another time.
 No logos or devices or period specific stuff.
 Add in Lindsay's masks and stop motion animation, and we built a world.
 We didn't want to burden ourselves with a clear cut overarching plot to follow, but each video definitely has a theme and tells a story in relation to the song lyrics.
 I like to think we did a good job of making it work without taking ourselves too seriously and keeping it fun to watch.
 I love them all, but covering Ryan [McMullen] in red paint and balloons then watching the girls punish him holds a special place in my heart in the video to "No Quarter for the Brute."

 PZ: You finished touring Nines Mecca at the end of July and we were even lucky enough to host you for a warm-up show at the Rosen Krown in Rochester.
 Talk to me about how that tour went for you and some favorite memories that were made.
 Lots of pinball I heard! [laughing]